 Burrtec's, City of Santa Clarita located call center will maintain a staff of twelve (12) customer service representatives.
+If the Contractor is able to demonstrate through customer service data, per Article 19, that a reduced number of customer service representatives is sufficient, Contractor may request a reduction in staffing.
+Any reduction in staffing must be requested in writing and approved by Agreement Administrator.
 Staffing includes front counter walk-in serviceability for City of Santa Clarita residents and businesses who prefer to meet with a representative in person.
-Based on the estimated customer count of 51,100, staffing levels equate to a service rate of 4,258 customers serviced by each Burrtec representative.
-Calculations do not include assistance provided by the customer service manager during peak hours or the adaptability of Burrtec's Mitel VoIP System, enabling managers to allocate additional resources from nearby hauling facilities to limit unforeseen wait times.
+The staffing level will include assistance provided by the customer service manager during peak hours or the adaptability of Burrtec's Mitel VoIP System, enabling managers to allocate additional resources from nearby hauling facilities to limit unforeseen wait times.